mbrock/dappish/dcs.dapp.md

 Let there be an object called the vox, also known as _feedback engine_.

-Let the vox par be a 27-decimal number, also known as _target price_, initially by parameter.
+Let the vox par be a precise rate, also known as _target price_, initially by parameter.

-Let the vox fix be a 27-decimal number, also known as _market price_, initially set to the vox par.
+Let the vox fix be a precise rate, also known as _market price_, initially set to the vox par.

-Let the vox way be a 27-decimal number, also known as _target rate_, initially set to one.
+Let the vox way be a precise rate, also known as _target rate_, initially set to one.

-Let the vox how be a 27-decimal number, also known as _sensitivity parameter_, initially set to the vox way.
+Let the vox how be a precise rate, also known as _sensitivity parameter_, initially set to the vox way.